Pic: My younger brother Jeff and I circa 1971; I was about 3.

 According to the birth certificate tucked inside my baby book, I was born October 1, 1968 at El Camino Hospital in Mountain View California and my name was “Amy Brook Palleson”.
-I don’t remember any of the other fluff on it—height, weight, etc.—just that the paper was black with white printing and hard to read—which even seeing it at a young age had seemed odd—and that the book itself was a mess of white out and scratch outs and corrections.
+I don’t remember any of the other fluff on it—height, weight, etc.—just that the birth certificate paper was black with white printing and hard to read and that the book itself was a mess of white out and scratch outs and corrections.

-We can fast forward now, through memory lane, through years, through the solidification of who I was—via Rose and Martin Palleson (grandma and grandpa), Leeroyce and Deck Hogin (gammie and gampie); through aunts and uncles and cousins; through my brother Jeff born in early ‘71, my sister Alex in ‘75, and Clancy and Cindy, my father and mother—all the way to the couch in gammies living room where I lay quietly crying at 13 (or 12?
+We can fast forward now, through memory lane, through years, through the solidification of who I was—Rose and Martin Palleson (dads parents; “grandma and grandpa”), Leeroyce and Deck Hogin (moms parents; gammie and gampie); through aunts and uncles and cousins; through my brother Jeff born in early ‘71, my sister Alex in ‘75, and Clancy and Cindy, my father and mother—Fast forward all the way to the couch in gammies living room where I lay quietly crying at age 13 (or 12?
 I can’t even remember) because solidity is often invented, and my real dad was dying, asking to see me and only knew me as “Sophie”.

-In the way of regret, I’ve often been to that place where I must explain my choice, that day I learned Clancy wasn’t my dad and the real one was dying.
-For that was the year I was bullied mercilessly—had started high school; was afraid to turn corners; lost all my friends—and would the next year change schools because of it so I was mixed up and scared and insecure and didn’t have much to hold onto right then.
+In the way of regret and guilt, I’ve often been to that place where I must explain my choice, that day I learned Clancy wasn’t my dad and that the real one I never knew about was dying.
+For that was the year I was mercilessly bullied—had started high school, young for my grade; afraid to turn corners; lost all my elementary friends—and would the next year change schools because of it so I was mixed up and scared and insecure and didn’t have much to hold onto right then.

-But the bigger truth is that children know what’s expected of them and that secret was supposed to be kept.
-That’s why Mom had changed my name when she left him, that’s why she crossed it all out; changed my birth certificate; had my Rose and Martin/my dad‘s parents officially adopt me; because it was the new life she’d wanted and I was supposed to let her live this life.
-And I knew she’d feel betrayed if I went to see him, and I lived my life to protect her, and never wanted to hurt her even if it meant hurting someone else instead.
+But the bigger truth is that children know what’s expected of them, and that secret was supposed to be kept.
+That’s why when I was one year old and she left him, Mom had changed my name, that’s why she crossed it all out in my baby book; changed my birth certificate, had Rose and Martin/my dad‘s parents officially adopt me and never mentioned anything.
+Because that was the new life she’d wanted and I loved her and was supposed to let her live this life.
+So in a heart bigger than my self, I knew she’d feel betrayed if I went to see him and I never wanted to hurt her—lived my life to protect her—even if that meant hurting someone else (and myself) instead.